St George’s Mews, North Laine. East Sussex county.

 Brighton pier, a Victorian relic that is free to enter and loaded with fairground-style entertainments.

 The city hosts an active counter-culture, both gay and anti-establishment.
-This was Church Street beside the Brighton Dome.
+This is Church Street.

-Gay Brighton: Interestingly there is an old main street through Brighton called Dyke Road and a Dyke Golf Club.
-Is it a coincidence that Brighton is probably Britain’s most vibrant LGBT scene?
+The Gay scene: Interestingly there is an old main street called Dyke Road and a Dyke Golf Club.
+Is it a coincidence that this is probably Britain’s most vibrant LGBT scene?

 Brighton Pride is a week-long pink fest at the end of every July that climaxes in a weekend parade, while Kemp Town, east of the pier is the city’s ‘gay quarter’.